AirBadminton is a new sport, similar to badminton but played outdoors.

 The overall playable area is slightly smaller in an AirBadminton court compared to the normal game.

-The AirShuttle weighs 8g, which is noticeably heavier than a feather or plastic shuttle that both weigh 5g.
+The AirShuttle weighs 8g, which is heavier than a feather or plastic shuttle that both weigh 5g.
 There are five pillars, allowing the shuttle to be more wind resistant and therefore creating a more ‘true flight’ in outdoor conditions.

 The BWF recommend that AirBadminton should be played at a wind speed of up to 12kph.
 Playing at a high wind speed significantly impacts the performance of the AirShuttle.